Hey, Summer Campers!

 James’ father didn’t like it when he started playing football.
 He wanted to see James stick with soccer.
 Still, like any good dad, he cheered his son on at the high school football games and it didn’t take long for him to come around to his son’s new favorite sport.

 James went on to play for the University of Massachusetts from 2002 till 2006.
 With his performance as a UMass Minuteman, it wasn’t hard to get a professional team to sign him.
 Summer camp helped encourage James to find what he really enjoyed.
 What will summer camp show you?
-You can check out Pinebrook Camp for yourself right here and, as always, thanks for reading.
+You can check out Pinebrook Camp for yourself when you get a cahnce and, as always, thanks for reading.